(Note: graphic language in paragraph 29)

-"Mr. McAfee seems to have a bit of a divorce from reality and it seems to be consistent in his behavior and some of the things he has said recently.
+"Mr. McAfee seems to have a bit of a divorce from reality and it seems to be consistent in his behaviour and some of the things he has said recently.
 He's way out of line and out of proportion.
 Nobody has anything against Mr. McAfee," Singh said.

 After making millions with his anti-virus product, McAfee decided to abandon the United States for Belize, a languid coastal paradise.
 It is a path that has been taken by a number of rich Americans over the years.

-He took a beachfront compound on the island's isolated and exclusive north side, 6 miles from the town of San Pedro by boat or by driving over badly cratered asphalt and dirt track.
+He took a beachfront compound on the island's isolated and exclusive north side, 6 miles (10 kilometres) from the town of San Pedro by boat or by driving over badly cratered asphalt and dirt track.
 It is a world away from California's Silicon Valley, which he once called home.

 He took the company public in 1992 and left two years later following accusations that he had hyped the arrival of a virus known as Michelangelo, which turned out to be a dud, to scare computer users into buying his company's products.

 Officials at the company he created and its parent, Intel, have declined to comment on the controversy.